am1tyadav/cosmonaut/README.md

 ## Development

 Contributions are welcome - Please open an issue or submit a pull request.
 Please feel free to open issues for feature requests as well.
+Some considerations when developing:

-The project should support Python 3.10+.
+- The project should support Python 3.10+
+- [trunk.io](https://trunk.io) is used but only as a linter

 ## Known Issues